-The building was damaged during the Civil Wars between King Charles I and Parliament in the mid-seventeenth century.
+The building was damaged during the Civil Wars between King Charles I and Parliament in the mid-17th century.
 The roof was badly in need of repair and some oaks from Sherwood were used to remedy it.

-Of particular historical interest are the mediaeval traceries of three windows; the mediaeval holy water stoup at the entrance; an ancient oak alms box; an Elizabethan bench end; and the bells.
+Of particular historical interest are the medieval traceries of three windows; the mediaeval holy water stoup at the entrance; an ancient oak alms box; an Elizabethan bench end; and the bells.
 The parish register dates from 1582.

 Plans are underway (2016) to close the church and combine the parish with Kirklington.

 Particular thanks to Charles Hurt and Dr Chris Brooke for research on this entry